Clarifai/old-docs/portal-guide/annotate/review.md

 ## Manual Review

 We recommend manual review when you need to spot check your labeler work, or when you want to review each individual input that a labeler has worked on.
 Just select "Manual" under Review Strategy.
 Adjusting the sample size will give you a subset of the total labeled dataset, so that you can spot check your labeler's work.
+Please note that if you select a sample size that is less than 100%, you will not be able to approve or reject individual labels in

 You will also need to select a reviewer for your task, this can be you or another one of your collaborators.

 ![manual review strategy](../../.gitbook/assets/manual-review-strategy.jpg)